nextflow-io/nextflow/docs/config.rst

 NXF_ANSI_LOG                    Enables/disables ANSI console output (default ``true`` when ANSI terminal is detected).
 NXF_ANSI_SUMMARY                Enables/disables ANSI completion summary: `true|false` (default: print summary if execution last more than 1 minute).
 NXF_ASSETS                      Defines the directory where downloaded pipeline repositories are stored (default: ``$NXF_HOME/assets``)
 NXF_CHARLIECLOUD_CACHEDIR       Directory where remote Charliecloud images are stored.
-When using a computing cluster it must be a shared folder accessible from all computing nodes.
+When using a computing cluster it must be a shared folder accessible from all compute nodes.
 NXF_CLASSPATH                   Allows the extension of the Java runtime classpath with extra JAR files or class folders.
 NXF_CLOUD_DRIVER                Defines the default cloud driver to be used if not specified in the config file or as command line option, either ``aws`` or ``google``.
 NXF_CONDA_CACHEDIR              Directory where Conda environments are store.
-When using a computing cluster it must be a shared folder accessible from all computing nodes.
+When using a computing cluster it must be a shared folder accessible from all compute nodes.
 NXF_DEBUG                       Defines scripts debugging level: ``1`` dump task environment variables in the task log file; ``2`` enables command script execution tracing; ``3`` enables command wrapper execution tracing.
 NXF_DISABLE_JOBS_CANCELLATION   Disables the cancellation of child jobs on workflow execution termination (requires ``21.12.0-edge`` or later).
 NXF_EXECUTOR                    Defines the default process executor e.g. `sge`